Check how Universal Credit is changing in 2026

 This advice applies to England.
 See advice for See advice for Northern Ireland, See advice for Scotland, See advice for Wales

-Updated: 27 August 2025
+Updated: 1 December 2025

 The amount of Universal Credit you get will change.
 This is because the Universal Credit 'standard allowance' is increasing.
-A monthly Universal Credit payment is made up of a standard allowance plus any additional payments you might get based on your circumstances.
+A monthly Universal Credit payment is made up of a standard allowance plus any additional amounts you might get based on your circumstances.

-You might also be affected by the April 2026 changes if you get the additional payment because you have a long-term health condition or a disability.
+You might also be affected by the April 2026 changes if you get the additional amount because you have a long-term health condition or a disability.
 This payment is called the 'limited capability for work-related activity' (LCWRA) element.
 The amount is decreasing for most people who aren’t already getting it.

-If you get any other benefits, they will not be affected by the Universal Credit Bill - the changes only apply to Universal Credit.
+If you get any other benefits, they will not be affected by the Universal Credit Act - the changes only apply to Universal Credit.
 For example, if you get Personal Independence Payment (PIP), it will not be affected by these changes.

 Check how the Universal Credit ‘standard allowance’ is changing